Axquaris/ModularShip/README.md

 # ModularShip
-This a game I am currently developing in processing with Fisica.
+This a simple game I developed in processing with Fisica.
 It is a space shooter where the user has to destroy enemy ships and can steal what parts they drop to improve his/her own ship.
-Right now you can add modules you your ship, fly around, and test firing on indestructible blobs or an enemy dummy ship.
+You can add modules you your ship, fly around, and attack blobs or enemy dummy ship(s).
-(this feature will be removed after enemies are added or moved to debug mode)

 ### How to run the code:
 1. Download the project using the "download .zip" button on the Github page (make sure you use the main branch)